Buying gifts for tween girls can be difficult, but it doesn’t have to be.

-They do offer a kids edition, however, we just have the regular one.
+They do offer a kid’s edition, however, we just have the regular one.
 Ours came out before the version with Alexa, so I don’t have any opinion on that.

 I want to learn but I can’t tell you how many things I have tried that my mind understands but my hands just can’t follow.
-Knitting is one of them.
+Crochet and knitting are two of them.
 Maybe this winter I’ll try again.

 Fill it with yarn and some knitting or crochet needles.

 My daughter has these knitting needles.
 The two different colors make it easier to follow.

 I could never decide on all the beautiful sets, so I have a basic crochet hook so I could learn and practice.